National American Woman Suffrage Association: Relocation to Warren, Ohio

 For several years, Harriet Taylor Upton led the woman suffragist movement in Trumbull County, Ohio.
 In 1880, Upton's father was elected as a member of the United States Congress as a Republican from Ohio.
 This connection provided Upton the opportunity to meet Susan B. Anthony, who brought Upton into the suffragist movement.

 In 1894, Upton was elected as the NAWSA's treasurer.
-In addition, Upton served as president of the Ohio association of the national association, from 1899-1908 and 1911–1920.
+In addition, Upton served as president of the Ohio association of the national association, from 1899 to 1908 and 1911–1920.
 Upton helped relocate the national headquarters for the NAWSA to her home in Warren, Ohio, in 1903.
 According to the Tribune Chronicle, "it was only supposed to be a temporary move, but it lasted six years.
 Susan B. Anthony, noted leader of the women's movement, visited Warren many times, including a 1904 trip to attend a national women's rights meeting here."

 During this period, the nation's attention regarding women's rights was focused on Warren.
 The association's offices were located on the ground level of the Trumbull Court House, a building currently occupied by the Probate Court.
 While the headquarters left the Upton House around 1910, Warren remained active in the suffrage movement.
 The people of Warren were active in various programs of the national movement for years, until the 19th Amendment was ratified by a sufficient number of states, and authorized by President Wilson in 1920.

 In 1993, the Upton House joined the list of historic landmarks.